 The Python language includes a built-in function that can be used to remove an element from a list: pop().
 The pop() method removes an element from a specified position in a list and returns the deleted item.

 In this tutorial, we are going to discuss the Python pop() method, how it is used, and what arguments the function accepts.
 Then, we’ll explore a few examples to show how the method can be used with lists.

-pop() takes one parameter, which is the index position of the item you want to remove from your list.
+The Python pop() method removes an item from a list at a certain index position. pop() accepts one argument, which is the index position of the item you want to remove:

-pop() function in a Python program.
-Say that we are building an application that manages the teas sold at our cafe.
-We have run low on Earl Gray tea, and we want to remove it from our tea list.
-Here’s a program we could use to remove Earl Gray from our list of teas while we are out of stock:
+Say that we are building an application that manages the teas sold at our café.
+We have run low on Earl Grey tea, and we want to remove it from our tea list.
+Here’s a program we could use to remove Earl Grey from our list of teas while we are out of stock:

 teas = ['Earl Gray', 'Oolong', 'English Breakfast', 'Chai', 'Chamomile'] remove_earl_gray = teas.pop(0) print(remove_earl_gray) print(teas)